pepijn/curlscout/README.md

 ![NodePing configuration](https://curlscout.s3-eu-west-1.amazonaws.com/curlscout.png)

 A long time customer called me: "Why is my website redirecting to not-the-clients-website.com?"
 Oops, a low-traffic website  became the casualty of an (incorrectly) updated nginx configuration.
-Two days ago.
+Two days before.

 That afternoon, `curlscout` was born.
 In cooperation with her family of pre-existing tools, she is able to offer you: